jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

 4. Edit the code to add your Mapbox [access token](https://www.mapbox.com/help/define-access-token/){:target="_blank"} in the section that says "ACCESS TOKEN GOES HERE" (get your access token from your Mapbox [‘Account’ page](https://account.mapbox.com/){:target="_blank"}).

 	The Mapbox style has already been chosen for you.
-In this exercise we are using the Mapbox dark style.
+In this exercise, we are using the Mapbox dark style.

 	<p align="center">
 	  <img src="Images/full-mapp.png">